HassanHarajly/springboot-app/README.md

 Download Apache maven 3.6.3 from: https://maven.apache.org/download.cgi
-to verify same as java do which mvn you should see something similar to:
+to verify same enter the "which mvn" command you should see something similar to:
 /c/apache-maven-3.6.3/bin/mvn

 Download pcf for deployment: